 You may not have heard of dysthymia before, but it is one of the most common types of depression.
 Dysthymia is a mild but long-term (chronic) form of depression.
 Symptoms usually last for at least two years, and often for much longer than that.

-Dysthmia prevents you from being able to function day-to-day and enjoy your life.
-Those suffering from dysthymia may not be able to remember a time where they felt happy, motivated, or excited.
+Chronic depressive disorders like this prevent you from being able to function day-to-day and enjoy your life.
+Those suffering from this condition may not be able to remember a time where they felt happy, motivated, or excited.
 Often times it seems like you have suffered from depression all your life.
-Rather then enjoying life, you may be inactive and withdraw from family and friends.
-You may be very critical towards yourself and have a constant negative inner voice.
-Other common symptoms include feeling guilty, easily irritable, fatigued, and difficulty either falling asleep or waking up.
+Rather then enjoying life, you may be inactive and withdrawn from family and friends.
+You may be very critical towards yourself and have a constant negative feelings about yourself.
+Other common symptoms include pervasive feelings of guilt, irritability, fatigue, and difficulty either falling asleep or waking up.

-Often because dysthymia is a mild, long-term depression, it goes untreated for years and thought of to be just part of someones personality.
-Frequently dysthymia develops early in a persons life, leading them to believe it’s normal to always feel depressed.
+Because dysthymia is a mild, long-term depression, it goes untreated for years, and is thought to be just part of someone’s personality.
+The disorder frequently develops early in a person’s life, leading them to believe it’s normal to always feel depressed.
 Because of this, dysthymia often goes unnoticed and untreated.
-This is quite unfortunate because with experienced help, dysthymia sufferers are able to find relief and prevent their disorder from worsening.
-If you think your child may be suffering from dysthymia, it’s very important to receive a mental health evaluation as early as possible.
-Early treatment of dysthymia can prevent the onset of anxiety, more serious disorders or possible substance abuse as they get older.
+This is unfortunate because with experienced help, dysthymia sufferers are able to find relief and prevent their condition from worsening.
+If you think your teenager may be suffering from dysthymia, it’s very important to receive a mental health evaluation as early as possible.
+Early treatment of dysthymia can prevent the onset of anxiety, more serious disorders, or possible substance abuse as they get older.